-The following provides examples of potential risk areas where the lead state may want to perform certain limited examination procedures as part of the continual risk assessment process.
+The following provides examples of potential risk areas where the lead state or group-wide supervisor (for IAIGs) may want to perform certain limited examination procedures as part of the continual risk assessment process.
 However, analysts should be aware that in some years, it is highly possible that no risks or changes in risks rise to the level of requiring a specific targeted examination.
+In addition, certain risks and examination procedures may not be deemed urgent enough to warrant a targeted or limited-scope examination and could therefore be deferred until the next scheduled examination of the group.

 The general purpose of a targeted on-site examination is to focus resources on a particular risk.
 Such procedures would generally be driven by any change in risks or any weaknesses or concerns.
 Performing such procedures through an on-site inspection can provide assurances that cannot be provided through off-site monitoring.
 In some cases, such procedures will focus on collecting information that will provide assurances that the risks that have been portrayed by the group can be relied upon.
 On-site examinations can also be more effective in understanding the risks of a group that are not easily understood with a regulatory filing, be it through a physical inspection of the group’s process or through inspection of supporting documentation.
 The following provides examples of different risk areas where such assurances can be provided through tailored procedures.
 However, these are only examples and, again, what should be considered more than anything is the risk or changes in risk of the group and the assurances that can be provided through such an on-site inspection relative to such risks.